Road Trip Part 4 of 6: Moab, UT

 For Keith and I, this was our third visit to Arches National Park!
 First, with Thea when she visited and then again when Keith’s parents were here.
 Check out those posts to learn more about our other trips to Arches.

 This would be our last day of waking up in a hotel and we had two major attractions to visit before heading back to our house.
 We were able to walk to the Jailhouse Cafe in Moab from our hotel to enjoy a delicious breakfast to kickstart the day.

 Canyonlands National Park

 You can access the Island in the Sky section of Canyonlands from Moab.
-This is the quickest and easiest way to see some of the park.
+This is the quickest and easiest way to see some of this national park.
 There is a small visitor center and gift shop on the way in.
-We stopped at the main viewpoints, drove around the park and had a picnic lunch.
+We stopped at the main viewpoints, drove around the park, and had a picnic lunch.
 I really like the contrast from Arches to Canyonlands.
-It’s amazing to me that these two are so different, but so close in location.
+It’s amazing to me that these two are so different but so close in location.

 Dead Horse State Park

 This park is located on the way to Canyonlands National Park, so if you have time, it’s a great stop.
 There is a very nice visitor center with a short movie, art display, and gift shop.
 The main attractions here are to learn how and why the park got its name, the bend in the river, and to view the Potash Ponds in the distance.

 One bit of information: Astronauts aboard the International Space Station have taken pictures of these ponds... you can see them from space!
 Intrepid Potash (based in Denver, CO) is the largest producer of potassium chloride, which is used in farm fertilizers.
 These evaporation ponds are electric blue and provide great contrast in the red desert.
 They are hard to miss from Dead Horse State Park.